oliverxiong/tidb_healthcheck/README.md

 - Mac OS X (x64)

 ### Dependencies
-python 3.7.9 is required if you need recompile the program
+python 3.7.9 is required if you need recompile the binary

 ### Run as binary in Linux
 Edit tidb_healthcheck.cfg to set connection and configuration parameters